MatteoBriscini/IOT-project/IOT_project1/iotDoc.md

 $$ E_{tx}^{19.5dBm} \cdot T_{tx} = 2,502\cdot10^{-3} J$$

 ### **Waiting for response power absorption**
-To avoid communication errors (and eventually receive messages) the sensors will wait with wifi antenna on for 2 ms after complete the state transmission.<br> We can compute the energy consumption in this phase as follows:
+To avoid communication errors (and eventually receive messages) the sensors will wait with wifi antenna on for 2 ms after completed the state transmission.<br> We can compute the energy consumption in this phase as follows:
 $$ E_{wifi-on} \cdot T_{wifi-on} = 1,551\cdot10^{-3} J $$

 ### **Total energy absorption and battery life estimation**